Reviewable/Reviewable/docs/repositories.md

 The `.reviewable` settings directory will allow you to customize your review settings without manually changing settings using the Reviewable user interface.
 The `.reviewable` directory can contain a `settings.yaml` file and/or a [completion condition script](#completion-condition-script) (or more than one in case you're using repository-specific [overrides](#overrides)).

+{:.important}
+In order to use the `.reviewable` settings directory, the repository needs to be [connected](#connecting-repositories).
+Otherwise, the `.reviewable` directory will be ignored.

 The `settings.yaml` file provides several options used to configure the settings for one or more of your repositories.
 Settings listed at the top level of this file are used as the default settings for the current repository.

 [View an example `settings.yaml` file here](https://github.com/Reviewable/Reviewable/tree/master/examples/settings/settings.yaml).